 In January 2025, we published our latest Impact Lens research report, ‘Integrating nature and biodiversity into investment: an asset owner perspective’.
 The report revealed insights into how asset owners worldwide are progressing in incorporating and reporting on nature-related issues.
 Notably, 67% of those interviewed were already incorporating integrating nature and biodiversity into their sustainability strategies, and 22% were actively working to do this, with many expecting to finalise these efforts within the 12 months.
 What lessons can we draw from these interviews?

-Who is this event open to?
+Who was this event open to?

 Sponsor